Gluesticks Blog

 Baby Mac makes driving long distances a little difficult, but he also helps break up the time.
 We worked our travel times out around him.
 We learned years ago not to try to be ward warriors when road trips with babies are involved.

 Nana has a darling farm house in Oregon with plenty of room outside for kids to be kids.
-Inside is a whole different story—it’s super tiny!
+Inside is a whole different story---it's super tiny!

 With 16 of us visiting, we spent most of our time in her beautiful yard, and all of the families stayed in RVs.
 It worked out perfectly.
 We all had our own space, a place for the babies to nap, and plenty of beds to go around.